PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 }).$mount('#app')
 ```

-## Vuex store
+## The Vuex store

 Install vuex by running `npm install vuex --save-dev`.

 Create a `store.js` file inside `/resources/assets/js/`.

-In larger Vue applications, which can contain vuex modules, the convention tends to be to use `store/index.js` but I'm keeping it failry simple here.
+In larger Vue applications, which can contain vuex modules, the convention tends to be to use `store/index.js` but I'm keeping things fairly simple here.

 ```
 import Vue from 'vue'